fhildeb/lukso-node-guide/node-setup/README.md

 If you do not have a proxy setup already, leave proxy address blank for now.
 We will update the HTTP proxy to access the node later on.

+### 1.5.5 Download and Installer

+Leave the official Ubuntu mirror address as it is and continue with the setup.

+If there is any new installer during the next step, download the latest version and you will get back to this step after is is done.
+Its recommended to always use the latest software releases.

+### 1.5.6 Storage Setup

+For storage, set the entire disk.

+**Logical Volume Manager**
+It's recommended enable the LVM group option.
+Its a flexible management system that allows you to easily set and resize your storage volumes.
+If you plan to run a blockchain node and might add another disk later on, LVM can be beneficial.
+If you need to add more storage space later, you can easily add a new disk to the existing LVM group and expand the logical volumes as needed.
+This can be done without any downtime or data loss.
+It also allows for resizing volumes, so you can easily resize your storage volumes on the fly, allowing to adapt to changing storage requirements of your blockchain node.
+Some trade-offs when using LVM are the complexity of disk management and a small performance dint in performance.

+Considering the benefits, LVM is generally recommended and also enabled on new [Dappnode](https://dappnode.com/) machines and set as default on Ubuntu since version 20.04.

+**Encryption**

+Encryption is not a must, as you could encrypt a small portion of the disk later on, if really needed.
+Encrypting the whole disk could become cumbersome for remote access, as it requires manual intervention each time the server is restarted.
+There are ways to automate the unlocking process, such as using a remote key server or network-bound disk encryption.
+However, these methods can increase complexity and may have their own security implications.

+Your validator keys are safe anyway, as they are encrypted by default.
+The validator also has an own encrypted wallet, thats needed to restart the client with a modified address for the fee recipient.
+The only risk here is physical access or modificaion- except for the keys or wallet.
+These could include log data, configuration files or other personal data that are stored on the node itself.
+If these points are not deemed to be high-risk for you, the added complexity wont be necessary.

 ## System Setup

 > **_NOTE:_** Following steps are performed directly on a node machine.